cnr-ispc-dhilab-fi/checK/README.md

-# atonLab
+# Cultural Heritage Expeirments Configuration Kit (checK)

-This repository contains the material of atonLab, CNR ISPC _experiment planner_ i.e. an ATON-base web app to costumise experiments on 3D cultural heritage environment
+This repository contains the material of checK, CNR ISPC _experiment planner_ i.e. an ATON-based web app to costumise experiments on 3D cultural heritage environment

 Clone this repository in `[your main aton instance]/webapps/`